The Anti-Bribery and Anti-Corruption Review: Italy

 As explained in Section IV, compliance programmes have a crucial role under Italian law for excluding or mitigating corporate responsibility.
 In particular, where a bribery offence is committed by an employee, the corporation can avoid liability by proving to have implemented an effective compliance programme designed to prevent the commission of such an offence (Article 7 of Legislative Decree No. 231/2001).
 On the other hand, where a bribery offence is committed by senior managers, the implementation of an effective compliance programme does not suffice, and the corporation's responsibility is avoidable only by proving that the perpetrator acted in fraudulent breach of corporate compliance controls (Article 6 of Legislative Decree No. 231/2001).

 As explained in Sections I and VIII, the Italian anti-corruption system has greatly improved, in particular with the extension of the reach of corruption offences to include foreign public officials and the responsibility of corporations.

 Furthermore, Law No. 190/2012 has additionally improved the effectiveness of the anti-corruption system by introducing new bribery offences, increasing punishments for existing offences and, more generally, enlarging the sphere of responsibility for private parties involved in bribery.

-The significant powers given to the ANAC in 2014 was an additional concrete step in the right direction.
+The significant powers given to the ANAC in 2014 were an additional concrete step in the right direction.

 1 Roberto Pisano is the managing partner of Studio Legale Pisano.